-"The problem is we can only perceive the world through one set of eyes."
+❝The problem is we can only perceive the world through one set of eyes.❞ -Simon Sinek

 My car doesn't start again.
 It's the winter of 2003 in Fargo, and my car just won't turn over.
 This is unfortunate because I need to get to work.
 If I don't work, I don't get paid.
 If I don't get paid, I can't fix my car.
 But I can't fix my car without money.
 I'm caught in a vicious cycle.
 I need a reliable vehicle, but I don't know how to afford that.
-I don't know how other people afford their cars.
+Friends of mind have nice, new cars.
+I don't know how they afford their cars.

 The farthest I've been from home recently is Minneapolis, a mere four hours away.
 I don't get to take many vacations.
 My friends seem to take vacations all the time, including fancy trips to resorts in Mexico, the Bahamas, and Jamaica.
 I don't know how they afford their trips.